Robotics and Energy Logo

 }

-These would be the two options for this project: continue to control page or logout.
-However this page may potentially be used to contain access to plenty other pages or data bases in a bigger scale project like a smart house control.
-Where every device it connected to the IOT.
-And there will be a list of plenty of devices to connect to and control, like AC, power management, cameras, etc. But in our case the code is short:
+This page could potentially contain access to many other pages or databases in a bigger scale project — like a smart house control with AC, power management, cameras, etc. But in our case the code is short:

 <!DOCTYPE HTML>